-The text presents the idea of an absolute threshold for sensations and gives examples of the amount of stimulation needed to trigger the various senses.
-The methods for establishing such thresholds have a long history to them, dating to the work of the original German psychophysicists.
+The methods for establishing thresholds have a long history, dating to the work of the original German psychophysicists:

-■ Method of limits.
+- Method of limits.
 The presentation of a stimulus that is clearly noticeable is followed by the presentation of increasingly weaker stimuli until observers are unable to detect the stimulus.
 For example, using the method of limits to establish an auditory threshold might involve presenting a clearly detectable tone, followed by tones of decreasing amplitude until the participant reports hearing no tone at all.
 This method then involves alternating trials of "no detection" with trials presenting increasingly stronger stimuli.
 In our example, after establishing the lowest level of detection, tones of increasing amplitude would be presented.
-These descending and ascending series of trials are typically repeated several times with one observer.

-■ Method of adjustment.
+These descending and ascending series of trials are typically repeated several times with one observer. - Method of adjustment.
 Observers control the intensity of stimulus until it is just barely noticeable.
 For example, the channel surfer who commandeers the remote control might turn the volume on the television set down until it is just barely audible.
-The distinguishing feature of this method is the self-adjustment by the perceiver.

-■ Method of constant stimuli.
+The distinguishing feature of this method is the self-adjustment by the perceiver. - Method of constant stimuli.
 This technique involves presenting a preselected set of stimuli in a random order to perceivers.
 The stimuli are chosen so that at least one is clearly below the sensory threshold (established previously, perhaps, by the method of adjustment) and at least one is clearly above the sensory threshold.
 In a hearing test, for example, a set of tones of varying amplitudes might be presented to a perceiver at random, and the perceiver's ability to discriminate among them would be measured.

 Fechner, G. T. (1860).
 The elements of psychophysics.
 Leipzig: Breitkopf & Harterl.
 Foley, H. J., & Matlin, M. W (2009).
 Sensation and perception (5th ed.).
-Pearson.
+Upper Saddle River, NJ: Pearson.

-▶ Return to Lecture Guide

-◄ Return to complete list of Lecture Launchers and Discussion Topics for Chapter 3
+■ Return to complete list of Lecture Launchers and Discussion Topics for Chapter 3

-▲ Return to Chapter 3: Table of Contents